-13 Faculty from Around the State completed the 7th group of Health Literacy Scholars
+The CGEC is currently recruiting Faculty from Around the State for the 2014 Health Literacy Scholars

 The goal of this multidisciplinary faculty development program is to broadly disseminate health literacy principles and contribute to improved patient outcomes.
 After program completion, participants will be able to: